ewwmy/cheatsheets/microservices-en.md

 - Commands perform actions like `create.order` or `update.user`.
 - Queries retrieve data, often from a separate, optimized read model.

-Data is pre-aggregated and stored in a read model (database) that is updated asynchronously via events.
+Data is pre-aggregated and stored in a read model (view database) that is updated asynchronously via events.

 ```
                              │